nuxt/website-v2/content/en/deployments/azure-static-web-apps.md

 ---

-You can deploy your static sites to Azure using Azure static web apps.
-You will need to have your app in GitHub as Azure static web apps leverages GitHub actions which allow you to re-build your static site on every git push.
+You can deploy your static sites to Azure using Azure Static Web Apps.
+You will need to have your app in GitHub as Azure Static Web Apps leverages GitHub Actions which allow you to re-build your static site on every git push.

 ::alert{type="info"}
 <b>New:</b> You can now also deploy universally rendered Nuxt 3 sites on Azure Static Web Apps, read the [documentation here](https://nitro.unjs.io/deploy/providers/azure.html#deploy-from-ci-cd-via-github-actions).